-They will give you a “holistic review” of your assets and tell you where you are in relation to your goal.
-Then they will make suggestions on routes you can take including employer plans and your accounts.
+They will give you a “holistic review” of your assets and tell you where you are in relation to your goals.
+Then they will make suggestions on routes you can take including employer-sponsored plans and your individual accounts.

 Since Betterment is not a bank, they must use a bank in order to store your money.
 Those banks then pay Betterment a fee to be able to hold this money for them.

-Many traditional banks make money this way called interest rate spread.
+Many traditional banks make money by taking advantage of the interest rate spread.
 The banks make money on the spread between the interest rate they receive and the interest rate they pay out to depositors.

-In addition, use of Betterment's debit card will afford them some income as well.
-Though this is much smaller than the income they receive from their other revenue streams.
+In addition, use of Betterment's debit card affords it some income as well.
+Though this is much smaller than the income it receives from its other revenue streams.

-Betterment has a growing business and they have several options for drawing upon users and banks to back their moves.
-They make a high percentage of their revenue from the fees they charge for robo advising which are 0.25% for Digital and 0.40% for Premium.
+Betterment has a growing business and it has several options for drawing upon users and banks to back its moves.
+The company makes a high percentage of its revenue from the fees they charge for robo advising which are 0.25% for Digital and 0.40% for Premium.
 With $22 billion in total managed assets, this number grows exponentially over time.

-Betterment also offers financial advice packages to supplement their revenue from robo advising.
-Betterment says that a significant amount of their users take advantage of financial advice packages, especially the Getting Started Package that runs at $299.
+Betterment also offers financial advice packages to supplement its revenue from robo advising.
+Betterment says that a significant amount of its users take advantage of financial advice packages, especially the Getting Started Package that runs at $299.

-In addition, Betterment is also receiving payments from banks who allow them to keep their users cash with them.
+In addition, Betterment is also receiving payments from banks that are paying Betterment to keep its users cash.
 This system is called the Cash Reserve program.